Committee List

 Time commitment: A preliminary meeting is held via conference call in the Fall.
 The first review session is in early March (expect a 10 hour commitment to review applications), and the second review session is in early May (expect a 10 hour commitment to review applications).
 The committee holds all meetings via zoom.

-2024 Conference Committee - FULL
+2025 Conference Committee

 The Annual Conference Committee plans and oversees the delivery of the Association’s premier educational and networking gathering for the membership.
 Subcommittees include Exhibit Hall, Registration, Host and Hospitality, Fitness, Marketing, Volunteer Coordination, Speaker Check In and Service Project and others that may be necessary.
 For most subcommittees, we seek multiple chairs to make the workload more convenient.